stfc/PSyclone/doc/developer_guide/coding-style.rst

                                (``:py:class:`psyclone.filename.Class```, 'int'
-                               etc), or can also be a full sentence, then starting with a capital letter and full punctuation. raises                These must start with a lower case letter, and end with a full stop.
+                               etc), or can also be a full sentence, then starting with a capital letter and full punctuation. exceptions            These must start with a lower case letter, and end with a full stop.
          ===================== ======================================================